Get help with Siri

-Ensure that Siri can clearly hear you
+Make sure that Siri can hear you clearly

 - Try turning your device off and then on again.

-Using Siri with audio accessories
+Use Siri with audio accessories

 - Siri will work with many audio accessories, including wired and wireless headsets and car stereos.

-- Find information about troubleshooting car stereo connections.
+- Get help with car stereo connections.